 Bertha and Lake Polan Award

-This award is presented to the member or members of the graduating class with the highest cumulative grade point average during his or her medical studies.
+This award is presented to the member or members of the graduating class attaining the highest academic standing during his or her four years of medical education.
 The Polan family established this award to honor Dr. Lake and Mrs. Bertha Polan, who devoted most of their lives to public service and health affairs.
 Dr. Polan established a medical practice in Huntington in 1915 and later, with his sons, established the Zenith Optical Company, the first precision optical plant in the U.S. and a pioneer in manufacturing lenses on a production basis.
-Two of their grandchildren are Dr. Mary Lake Polan, former professor and chair of obstetrics and gynecology at Stanford University and currently Professor of Clinical Obstetrics, Gynecology and Reproductive Sciences at the Yale University School of Medicine, who presented The Last Lecture to Marshall’s 1994 medical graduates, and the late Charles "Chuck" Polan, a businessman and former member of Huntington's city council.
+Two of their grandchildren are Dr. Mary Lake Polan, former professor and chair of obstetrics and gynecology at Stanford University and a current Professor of Clinical Obstetrics, Gynecology and Reproductive Sciences at the Yale University School of Medicine, who presented The Last Lecture to Marshall’s 1994 medical graduates, and the late Charles "Chuck" Polan, a businessman and former member of Huntington's city council.

 Cutting Edge Award